-Christopher “Chris” Summers grew up in Nebraska, the son of pilot Philip Summers and his wife, Deborah.
+Christopher “Chris” Summers was born in Alaska and grew up in Nebraska, the son of pilot Philip Summers and his wife, Deborah.
 As a boy, Chris yearned to become a scientist.
 Like his father, he also loved flying.
 A huge fan of science fiction, he dreamed of one day flying to the stars, exploring unknown planets and encountering wondrous alien races.
 As an adult, he became an US Air Force test pilot and adopted ‘Corsair’ as his call sign, an homage to the swashbuckling novels and movies he had enjoyed as a kid.
 [Uncanny X-Men (1st series) #156, Classic X-Men #15] He also married a woman named Katherine Anne, with whom he had two sons, Scott and Alex.

 A few years later, his dream of travelling to space was about to finally come true, as he was set to join Project Mercury and become an astronaut.
 Just a few days prior to an important meeting with NASA, Major Christopher Summers took his two-month pregnant wife and his two sons for a camping trip with his parents to Alaska.
 On their way back from the trip, Chris was piloting an old de Havilland Mosquito he had rebuilt together with his father.
 Suddenly, south of Cape Yakataga, they received a panic call from Anchorage about an unidentified airship heading their way.
 Before they had time to react, the ship – an alien starship – was on top of them and opened fire.